jonas-peeters/EasyScoreboards/README.md

 Github page: https://github.com/byYottaFLOPS/EasyScoreboards

 ## Commands
-    !!
-Changes are instantly applied for all players !!
+    Changes are instantly applied for all players
+    To avoid this you should edit the config file and then reload the plugin

 > Instead of `/esb` you can also use `/easyscoreboard`